awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

-# Creating an Aurora PostgreSQL cluster with Babelfish<a name="babelfish-create"></a>
+# Creating a Babelfish for Aurora PostgreSQL DB cluster<a name="babelfish-create"></a>

-You can use Babelfish on Aurora PostgreSQL\.
-Babelfish is currently supported on Aurora PostgreSQL version 13\.4 and higher\.
+Babelfish for Aurora PostgreSQL is supported on Aurora PostgreSQL version 13\.4 and higher\.

 You can use the AWS Management Console or the AWS CLI to create an Aurora PostgreSQL cluster with Babelfish\.